kevinwidjaja21/linux-on-devices/fedora_lineageos_build.md

 sudo ln -sf /usr/share/crypto-policies/LEGACY/java.txt /etc/crypto-policies/back-ends/java.config;
 ```

-This should also install dependency for LineageOs and Halium.
+This should also install dependency for Lineage OS and Halium.
 This write-up may not be updated as frequently so please refer to the build page in DivestOS documentation [here](https://divestos.org/pages/build)